Allison Hastings a.k.a. Sunny

 Kate was lured into coming to Black Rock City in 2001 to provide medical care.
 Despite being utterly unprepared for what BRC would be, she fell in love with everything about it and has returned every year since.
 In 2003, Kate took on the role of Medical Chief for the Emergency Services Department (ESD) and a few years later became Deputy Chief of the department, helping oversee fire services, crisis intervention, communications, and volunteer coordination teams.
 In 2014, Kate quit her sterile hospital day job, passed the Medical Chief baton along, and became the Chief of Emergency Services.
 Kate is a Registered Nurse, holds a graduate degree in clinical leadership, and resides in the quiet splendor of the Sonoma County coastal mountains.

-Katie Hazard (yes that’s her real last name) is the Associate Director of Burning Man Arts.
-She manages and serves on the BRC Honoraria Committee, and manages art processes, people, and placement - all toward having the most impactful art possible in Black Rock City and beyond.
+Katie Hazard (yes that’s her real last name) is the Associate Director of Art Management.
+As the head of the Art Department, she manages and serves on the BRC Honoraria Committee, and manages art processes, people, and placement, all toward having the most impactful art possible in Black Rock City and beyond.
 She’s been passionate about arts administration and grants management for many years; she has a degree in Art History from the University of Notre Dame, worked at the Art Institute of Chicago, and spent 10 years at Harvard University as a Senior Grants Manager.

 Katie’s first year on playa was 2000, and she volunteered for 10 years (DMV, Man Base Lighting, art build crews, theme camp organization, fire conclave) before joining the staff in 2013.
 Katie is also a certified yoga teacher and has been a practitioner of Buddhist meditation for more than a decade.